Kanchana1103/Unicorn-Data-Analysis/README.md

 Findings Unicorn data Analysis.

-There are around 1074 Unicorns,with # 46 countries  Participated.
+There are around 1074 Unicorns,with # 46 countries participated.

 US contributed highest followed by China,India, Uk and German.....
 Bermuda has the lowest funding